hdShang/arxiv-daily/docs/cs-AI/2025-09-10/papers/250918123v1-spade-a-large-language-model-framework-for-soil-moisture-pattern-rec.md

 ---
 layout: default
-title: SPADE: A Large Language Model Framework for Soil Moisture Pattern Recognition and Anomaly Detection in Precision Agriculture
+title: "SPADE: A Large Language Model Framework for Soil Moisture Pattern Recognition and Anomaly Detection in Precision Agriculture"
 ---

 # SPADE: A Large Language Model Framework for Soil Moisture Pattern Recognition and Anomaly Detection in Precision Agriculture